GoogleCloudPlatform/podcast/site/content/post/episode-179-stackdriver-with-rory-petty/index.md

 I think that games are just a different kind of medium for people to actually approach the education world with.
 Yeah, so I think it's like the 15th or 16th summit they've had.
 So I'm sure there's a lot of cool things that have changed over the past decade.
 So it's really great to see a lot of people kind of come into the same place and talk about all the things that they're working on and all the ways to enable people.

 JON: And I'm glad that I am currently working in games and also trying to make a conscious effort to help developers and users all over the world.
-Well, that'll wrap things up for us on this episode of the Google Cloud Platform podcast.
+Well, that'll wrap things up for us on this episode of the Google Cloud podcast.
 Thank you for listening, and we'll all see you next week.
 Thanks, Mark.

 MARK: Thanks, Jon.
 We'll see you next time.